How to Change a Room Style {for cheap!}

 Our living room has an entire wall of sliding doors.
 It’s really fantastic.
 Our pup, Misha, loves it too.

-Decorating tips: Once you have a new style inspiration in mind, “shop the house” for items with colors and textures that can work in the space.
+There you have it!
+Once you have a new style inspiration in mind, “shop the house” for items with colors and textures that can work in the space.
 Add new or repurposed textiles.
-Change the furniture layout and table top styling to achieve your desired look.
+Change the furniture layout and create new tabletop styling to achieve your desired look.

 Your house is looking amazing!! and omg I am absolutely in love with that white end table!